Charlotte Wrongful Death Claims: Where Auto Accidents & Wrongful Death Claims Intersect

 This case involved Blue Ridge HealthCare Center, Care Virginia Management LLC, and Care One LLC in North Carolina.
 The complaint filed against the home detailed that the home’s medical staff purposely turned off the alarms on patients’ ventilators which forced patients to have to remove their own ventilators or tracheostomy tubes on a frequent basis without any assistance from the home’s medical staff.
 The families of the deceased also accused the home of administering medication without proper monitoring and allowing patients to develop and suffer from infections and sustain falls due to substandard care.

 Just within the last year, wrongful death lawsuits have also been brought against gun companies by families who have lost their children and other family members in deadly shooting incidents, claiming that these companies made and sold products that were unfit for civilian use, thus causing the death of their loved ones.
 Some of the more traditional and common wrongful death claims filed each year are linked to medical malpractice and product liability claims.

 Charlotte Wrongful Death Lawyers

-If you have lost a family member due to a fatal accident, you have lost a part of you.
+If you have lost a family member due to a fatal accident, you have lost a part of yourself.
 You no longer have their companionship and affection, and you are left with medical bills, lost wages, and mental and emotional suffering.
 Our North Carolina auto accident and wrongful death attorneys have represented many clients and their families who have been victims of these types of accidents.
 By filing a legal claim, you can be the voice for your loved one.

-The Charlotte wrongful death lawyers at the law firm of Brown, Moore & Associates, PLLC, have significant experience representing clients in lawsuits after the loss of a family member.
+The Charlotte wrongful death lawyers at the law firm of Brown Moore & Associates, PLLC, have significant experience representing clients in lawsuits after the loss of a family member.
 Contact us today to find out how we can help you and your family.